South Mountain Park: Geography and ecology

 The park's lookout point rises over 1000 feet (305 m) above the desert floor.
 Beyond the roads leading to ramadas and the summit, the park features 58 miles (93 km) of trails for cycling, hiking and horseback riding.
 Much of the original park infrastructure was constructed by the Civilian Conservation Corps in the early 1930s.
 The landmark Mystery Castle is located within its foothills.
+The Maricopa Trail and Sun Circle Trails pass throught the South Mountain Park.

 There is a variety of flora and fauna within South Mountain Park.
 One of the most notable flora is the Elephant tree (Bursera microphylla), which exhibits multiple contorted trunk architecture.